What Was The Inspiration For 9takes?

 - “I am like everyone else, everyone is the same”

-Both responses were partially true.
-People are both similar and different.
-But it is a spectrum.
-There is a spectrum of similarities and differences between people.
-Realizing that spectrum is the unlock and it is where growth happens.
-At the extreme end, people feel like they have nothing to learn from exploring their personality.
+Both are partially true.
+People are both similar and different — it’s a spectrum.
+Realizing that spectrum is the unlock, and it’s where growth happens.
+At the extreme end, people feel like there’s nothing to learn:

 - “People are too similar ➡️ there is nothing to learn from personality”